Confusion surrounding robocalls in the lead up to election day | CBC News

 The United Conservative Party is calling into question claims that robocalls are being made by a person who sounds like Stephen Mandel, which say he endorses Jason Kenney.

-In an e-mail Sunday night to CBC News a UCP spokesperson says they have confirmed that at least one of the people claiming to have received a robocall actually received the call that they had put out from former Prime Minister Stephen Harper.
+In an email Sunday night to CBC News a UCP spokesperson said they have confirmed that at least one of the people claiming to have received a robocall actually received the call that they had put out from former Prime Minister Stephen Harper.

-Sunday afternoon the Alberta Party leader was joined by Bob Wispinski from Ardrossan who says he got a robocall Saturday evening which claimed to be from the Alberta Party.
+Sunday afternoon the Alberta Party leader was joined by Bob Wispinski from Ardrossan who said he got a robocall Saturday evening which claimed to be from the Alberta Party.

 "It said 'Hi, I'm Stephen Mandel of the Alberta Party,'" Wispinski said.
 "As you all know, we're having an election on Tuesday and if you believe in Alberta, Jason Kenney has all the answers."